 IUCN Red List: NE - Not Evaluated or not listed

-The Marbled Hatchetfish is a small deep bodied fish with a 'hatchet' type shape to it.
-This fish will generally reach about 2 inches (5 cm) in length and has a life span of about 2 - 5 years.
-They will be more active and have the longer life span if kept in a good sized group, ideally with six or more fish.
-They are basically a white color with a black marble pattern which looks like black and white stripes running diagonally across them.
-They have a mouth situated close to the top of their head for feeding at the surface.
+The Marbled Hatchetfish is a small, deep-bodied fish with a hatchet-shaped body.
+This fish will generally reach about 2 inches (5 cm) in length and has a lifespan of about 2 to 5 years.
+They will be more active and live longer if kept in a good-sized group, ideally with 6 or more fish.
+They are basically a white color with a black marble pattern, which looks like black and white stripes running diagonally across them.
+Their is mouth situated close to the top of the head for feeding at the surface.

-Lifespan: 5 years - They have a life span of about 2 - 5 years.
-They will have a longer lifespan and be more active if kept in a group, ideally of 6 or more fish.
+Lifespan: 5 years - They have a lifespan of about 2 to 5 years.
+They will live longer and be more active if kept in a group of 6 or more fish.

 Fish Keeping Difficulty

-The Marbled Hatchetfish is moderately hardy, best suited for an aquarist with some fish keeping experience.
-These fish often have trouble surviving in aquariums as the are very shy feeders and will not normally take dried foods.
-They also are very susceptible to Ich, particularly newly imported species.
-It is suggested that new purchases be acclimated in a quarantine tank for two or three weeks before introducing them into a community aquarium.
+The Marbled Hatchetfish is moderately hardy and recommended for aquarists with some fish keeping experience.
+These fish often have trouble surviving in aquariums as they are very shy feeders and will not normally take dried foods.
+They also are very susceptible to Ich, particularly when newly imported.
+Quarantine them in a separate tank for 2 or 3 weeks before introducing them into a community aquarium.

-Aquarium Hardiness: Moderately hardy - This fish is highly susceptible to ich particularly when introduced to a new a aquarium.
-It is suggested that new purchases be kept in a quarantine tank.
+Aquarium Hardiness: Moderately hardy - This fish is highly susceptible to ich, particularly when introduced to an aquarium.
+New purchases should initially be kept in a quarantine tank.

 Aquarist Experience Level: Intermediate